zwave-js/node-red-contrib-zwave-js/README.md

 | **Z-Wave Event Splitter** | Filters network traffic so that only the events you care about are passed through. |
 | **Z-Wave Command Factory** | Instead of writing commands manually, this node generates them automatically. |

-To understand the commands available: click [here](./Command%20Manual.md)
+To understand the commands available: click [HERE](./Command%20Manual.md)
-and of course the  [Change Log](./CHANGELOG.md)
+and of course the  [CHANGE LOG](./CHANGELOG.md)

 ## Awesome People - Thanks!

- - [marcus-j-davies](https://github.com/marcus-j-davies) our main developer who claims "*my software doesn't have bugs*"
+ - [marcus-j-davies](https://github.com/marcus-j-davies) our main developer who claims "*my software doesn't have bugs*".
- - [AlCalzone](https://github.com/AlCalzone) for creating [ZWave-JS](https://github.com/zwave-js/node-zwave-js) that makes this possible
+ - [AlCalzone](https://github.com/AlCalzone) for creating [ZWave-JS](https://github.com/zwave-js/node-zwave-js) that makes this all possible.
- - [hufftheweevil](https://github.com/hufftheweevil) for creating the User Interface tab
+ - [hufftheweevil](https://github.com/hufftheweevil) for developing the original UI, and allowing it to become what it is.
- - [CRXPorter](https://github.com/crxporter) for creating all the help material/finding this project
+ - [CRXPorter](https://github.com/crxporter) for creating all the help material/finding this project.
- - [thk](https://github.com/thk-socal) for the relentless beta testing
+ - [thk](https://github.com/thk-socal) for the relentless beta testing.

  ## License
  MIT License